-Buying an existing Window Cleaning round is a great way to expand your business or to kickstart a new business, but much like buying any business, due diligence is needed to make sure you know what you're getting.
+Buying an existing Window Cleaning round is a great way to expand or kickstart a new business.

 There are a few things to look out for when buying a Window Cleaning round, including the cost, frequency, age, method, and location.
 Below these are broken down in more detail.